A Cardiologist's Top 3 Favorite Foods For Heart & Gut Health (One May Surprise You)

 Even if you can't fathom the thought of eating organ meats, Davis says to eat your grass-fed meat bone-in, skin-on.
 "Modern humans have gotten so squeamish that we no longer eat the brain, heart, tongue, or liver," he says.
 "And then we do really stupid things like buy boneless, skinless chicken breast and not take advantage of all the nutrients from the bone, bone marrow, and the collagen and hyaluronic acid in the skin."
 According to Davis, you're literally throwing away the gut- and heart-healthy benefits of the meat.
 That said, he suggests finding the highest-quality meat you can and reaping the benefits of every single component.
 "Save the bones, save the fat, and make stews and soups out of it," he offers.

-Legumes are rich in fiber, which enhances heart health by decreasing total and LDL cholesterol levels.
+Legumes are rich in fiber, which enhances heart health by decreasing total and LDL cholesterol levels2.
 Not to mention, your gut microbiome thrives off of plant-based fiber—specifically, that prebiotic fiber promotes the growth of a good gut bacteria called Akkermansia muciniphila.
-"But when it's deprived of fiber, it has an added capacity to consume human mucus," says Davis, which serves as the protective layer for your GI tract.
+"But when it's deprived of fiber, it has an added capacity to consume human mucus3," says Davis, which serves as the protective layer for your GI tract.
 Once this gut bacteria turns to mucus, it can affect your gut health over time (and since your gut health is connected to just about every process in your body, it can have downstream effects on your heart, brain, and skin health as well).

 That said: Prioritize your fiber intake, starting with a healthy serving of legumes.
 "I fear that people who do severe, strict, low-carb diets and don't pay attention to the intake of those sources of fiber may pay a long-term health price."